Axion dark matter searches from the standard halo over the tidal stream to the big flow: Introduction

 Cold dark matter (CDM) is believed to constitute about 85\% of the total matter in our Universe from the standard model of Big Bang cosmology and high precision cosmological measurements~\cite{PLANCK}.
 The Standard Model of particle physics (SM) cannot explain CDM and the characteristics of CDM are still veiled to date even though there is strong evidence of its existence~\cite{CDM-EVIDENCE1,CDM-EVIDENCE2}.
 One of the strong potential CDM candidates is the axion~\cite{AXION1,AXION2} which was originally invented as a natural solution of the strong $CP$ problem in the SM~\cite{strongCP1,strongCP2,strongCP3,strongCP4,strongCP5} and results from a breakdown of a new symmetry proposed by Peccei and Quinn~\cite{PQ}.
 Considering the current galaxy formation, dark matter has to be cold as aforementioned, or equivalently, non-relativistic, massive, and stable, which all fit the characteristics of the axion.
 Hence, axions are strong candidate which can be called ``axion dark matter.''

 The axion haloscope search which utilizes axion-photon coupling and a microwave resonant cavity proposed by Sikivie is the most sensitive axion detection method in the microwave region as of today thanks to the resonant conversion of axions to photons~\cite{sikivie-PRL,sikivie-PRD}.
-Recent axion haloscope search experiments realized the Dine-Fischler-Srednicki-Zhitnitskii (DFSZ) axion~\cite{DFSZ1,DFSZ2} sensitivity~\cite{ADMX-DFSZ1,ADMX-DFSZ2,ADMX-DFSZ3,12TB-PRL,12TB-PRX}, assuming axions make up 100\% of the local dark matter density $\rho_a$, i.e., $\rho_a=0.45$~GeV/cm$^{3}$, and axion dark matter follows the standard halo model (SHM)~\cite{SHM}.
+Recent axion haloscope search experiments realized the Dine-Fischler-Srednicki-Zhitnitskii (DFSZ) axion~\cite{DFSZ1,DFSZ2} sensitivity~\cite{ADMX-DFSZ1,ADMX-DFSZ2,ADMX-DFSZ3,12TB-PRL,12TB-PRX}, assuming axions make up 100\% of the local dark matter density $\rho_a$, i.e., $\rho_a=0.45$~GeV/cm$^{3}$,\footnote{The axion community tends to use 0.45 GeV/cm$^{3}$ as a convention that was established long before, and in order to compare the sensitivity among different experiments it has remained that way.
+As dark matter density is a scalable variable to reach results, it is possible to convert our results here for given dark matter densities~\cite{DMRHO1,DMRHO2}.} and axion dark matter follows the standard halo model (SHM)~\cite{SHM}.
 The DFSZ axion can be implemented in grand unified theories (GUT)~\cite{GUT}, thus supporting GUT as well as providing us with the understanding of the total matter in our Universe if DFSZ cold axion dark matter turns out to be responsible for 100\% of the local dark matter density.